What We'll Cover

 Source: Clever Real Estate 2024 survey of 1,000 homeowners

-Here's the typical process at a mid-to-large renovation company: A sales representative visits your home.
-They take measurements.
-They walk through your wish list.
-Then they go back to the office and plug numbers into estimating software that calculates costs by square footage and material averages.
+At a mid-to-large renovation company, the typical process looks like this: a sales representative visits your home, takes measurements, walks through your wish list, then heads back to the office and plugs numbers into estimating software that calculates costs by square footage and material averages.

-The result looks polished — a clean PDF with line items and a total at the bottom.
-But underneath that polish, the numbers are built on averages — and averages don't account for your specific house.
+The result looks polished: a clean PDF with line items and a total at the bottom.
+But underneath, the numbers are built on averages, and averages don't account for your specific house.

 The software problem

 Square-footage estimating tools treat every house like every other house.
 But a bathroom on the second floor of a 1960s split-level isn't the same as a bathroom on the ground floor of a modern ranch.
-The plumbing access is different.
-The structural requirements are different.
-Getting materials upstairs costs labor that the software doesn't account for.
+Plumbing access, structural requirements, and the labor of getting materials upstairs all differ, and software doesn't account for any of it.

 The same logic applies to a condo renovation on the 15th floor versus a single-story home.
-How are materials getting up there?
-Is there elevator access?
-What are the building's rules about work hours and debris removal?
-A software tool doesn't know these things.
+Software doesn't know how to handle high-rise work (elevator access, building work-hour rules, debris removal protocols, etc.).
 A contractor who has been on those job sites does.

 The handoff problem